Learn how to write an effective payment reminder email, ensuring timely payments, positive cash flow, and healthy client relations.

+The payment process can be tricky for small business owners.
 Especially when it comes to unpaid invoices, you have to maintain a balance of being polite enough to keep a great relationship with your client, but stern enough that your client feels a sense of urgency to pay you.

 Whether your client is a week late or a month late on payments, we’re here to help you walk that tightrope.

-In this article, we’ll start with some tips for politely asking a client for payment, and then we’ll provide email templates for every stage of the payment reminder process that will help you get paid faster.
+In this article, we’ll start with tips for politely asking a client for payment, and then we’ll provide email templates for every stage of the payment reminder process that will help you get paid faster.

 Let’s start with some tips!